THROWING THEIR WEIGHT AROUND: Central Clarion Wins Powerlifting Event

 Central Clarion football coverage on Explore and D9Sports.com is brought to you by Redbank Chevrolet and DuBrook.

-The meet was run by Sons of Thunder Powerlifting, which is a non-demoninational Christian-based sports ministry.
+The meet was run by Sons of Thunder Powerlifting, which is a non-denominational Christian-based sports ministry.

 Eggleton had some lifters as young as seventh graders up to juniors at the high schools that make up the Central Clarion co-op.